 Set a bench incline at 15-30 degrees.

-Set the hips and upper back on the bench.Keep your feet strongly rooted into the floor.
+Set the hips and upper back on the bench, keeping your feet strongly rooted on the floor.

 Grip the barbell - hands should be slightly wider than shoulder-width.

 Unrack the bar and stabilize it above upper chest (shoulders).

 Pull the barbel to the chest.
 Pay attention to keep your chest and shoulders from rounding forward.

 Press the weight upwards and extend the elbows.